threader/PC-Tuning/docs/post-install.md

 ## Configure the Network Adapter

 - Open **Network and Sharing Center -> Change adapter settings**
-- Right click your main network adapter and select properties
+- Disable any unused network adapters then right click your main one and select properties
 - Disable all items except **QoS Packet Scheduler** and **Internet Protocol Version 4 (TCP/IPv4)**
 - [Configure a Static IP address](https://www.youtube.com/watch?t=36&v=5iRp1Nug0PU). this is required as we will be disabling the network services that waste CPU cycles
 - Disable **NetBIOS over TCP/IP** in **General -> Advanced -> WINS** to [prevent unnecessary system listening](https://github.com/djdallmann/GamingPCSetup/blob/master/CONTENT/DOCS/NETWORK/README.md)